pgManage/pgManage/Facts_About_Electron_Performance.md

 ## Making a cross platform application is hard.
 Electron has its perks.

-Although PgManage started out as a web server intended for command line install, we spent a lot of time on install issues from the very beginning.
+Although pgManage started out as a web server intended for command line install, we spent a lot of time on install issues from the very beginning.
 Much of this was our own fault.

 One big mistake was attempting to use the new LIBTLS library from LibreSSL.
 It seemed like a good idea at the time.
 Recently, we've decided we can't wait for LIBTLS to become usable in a cross-platform way so we went to the OpenSSL API.
-Now we don't have to ship LibreSSL with PgManage, so if you want to use LibreSSL you'll need to install it yourself.
+Now we don't have to ship LibreSSL with pgManage, so if you want to use LibreSSL you'll need to install it yourself.

 Another mistake was attempting to write a command line installer.
 Very few people used it.
 I can say that with authority because I can't remember ever using it successfully.
 It was a hard problem and we would have been better off putting more effort into making configure-make-install work better instead.

 ## Are you persuaded by facts?

 Electron solved all of our install issues in just a few days.
-We have continued to pursue making PgManage install well on many platforms with configure-make-install but most users can download the binaries and be up and running in seconds.
+We have continued to pursue making pgManage install well on many platforms with configure-make-install but most users can download the binaries and be up and running in seconds.

 Mac install went to a dmg--just drag it to your applications folder.
 Install on Windows is only fifteen seconds and no longer requires an uninstall first.
 These times are reasonable and are much faster than installing from source.
 Take a look at these stats for a typical windows box: